floresboy/HA-addons/README.md

 Home Assistant add-on store, a possibility to add a repository is provided.

 Use the following URL to add this repository:
+(after adding the repo a Ctrl F5 / Forced Reload of the HA Webpage might reveal updates otherwise not shown)

 ```txt
 https://github.com/floresboy/HA-addons